Ordisoftware/Hebrew-Calendar/README.md

 - Add options to show the weekly parashah description box at startup and after shabat while running.
 - Improve study parashah online to not open twice a website if link does not have a replacement pattern.
-- Improve weekly parashah labels.
+- Improve weekly parashah labels to show book name.
 - Fix weekly parashah description box that does not show linked parashah.
 - Fix current day labels not correctly updated when new day is triggered.
 - Fix Ctrl+Arrows doesn't work after opened preferences until clicked on the month view.